PRECIOUS-Gold edges up as stocks rise, dollar wilts

 The single currency broke higher and world stocks extended a week-long rally as manufacturing surveys in China and the United States boosted confidence over the growth outlook, while euro zone data was not as weak as some had feared.

-A report showed China’s manufacturing Purchasing Managers Index rose to a 13-month high of 50.4 in November, while euro zone data showed manufacturing activity slowed less than expected in November.
+A report showed China’s manufacturing Purchasing Managers Index rose to a 13-month high of 50.4 in November, while euro zone data showing manufacturing activity slowed less than expected in November.

 “Gold is ‘risk on’ - equities are higher and the dollar is a tad weaker.
 (But) the market needs a driver to break it above $1,740,” Saxo Bank vice president Ole Hansen said.